explore my integrated approach & the tools i use

 2. I design a bespoke plan.

-Based on your needs, your schedule, and your goals, I create a personalised embodied practice incorporating a toolkit of techniques, with the trauma-sensitive aspect dialled up or down as needed.
+Based on your needs, your schedule, and your intake form, I create a personalised embodied practice incorporating a toolkit of techniques, with the trauma-sensitive aspect dialled up or down as needed.
 These tools are practical, portable, and adaptable, able to be built into a routine.

 3. We GO THROUGH THE PLAN & WORKSHOP THE PRACTICE.